Grocery shop like a nutritionist to support your health, nutrition, and weight loss goals.

 1. Make a List

 Failing to plan is planning to fail.
+Grocery shopping without a list often leads to buying less healthy items and spending more money on things you don’t need.
 Be prepared by making a list of items needed ahead of time.
 A game plan makes it easier to eat well, prevents you from stocking the cart with junk food and keeps you within budget!

 2. Eat Before You Go

+This healthy eating tip is especially important so you don’t get “hangry” while grocery shopping like a nutritionist.
 Grab some snacks before you head to the store.
 Hungry shoppers usually buy more food and make poorer choices.
-Eat before shopping to keep from buying every “drool-worthy” item around.
+Eat before grocery shopping to keep from buying every “drool-worthy” item around.

 3. Include Helpers